 A DCT_STRING field contains the address of a NULL terminated string.
 The field types DCT_INTEGER and DCT_REAL are used for numeric fields.
-A field that has any of these types can be accessed via the dbGetString, dbPutString, dbVerify, and dbGetRange routines.
+A field that has any of these types can be accessed via the dbGetString or dbPutString routines.

 The field type DCT_MENU has an associated set of strings defining the choices.
 Routines are available for accessing menu fields.
-A menu field can also be accessed via the dbGetString, dbPutString, dbVerify, and dbGetRange routines.
+A menu field can also be accessed via the dbGetString or dbPutString routines.